Parliamentary.ai

 Overview

-This bill aims to end the free movement of people rights under retained EU law following the UK's withdrawal from the European Union.
-It repeals relevant EU laws on immigration and grants power to modify retained EU legislation on social security coordination.
+This bill aims to end the free movement of people rights established under retained EU law and repeal related legislation.
+It also grants the power to modify retained EU laws concerning social security coordination.

 Description